wpquads/quick-adsense-reloaded/readme.txt

 == Description ==

 #### WPQUADS - Quick AdSense Reloaded
-This free Google AdSense inserting plugin is an improvement of the successfull but discontinued plugin Quick AdSense which is used on more than 100.000 websites.
+This free Google AdSense advanced inserting plugin is an improvement of the successfull but discontinued plugin Quick AdSense which is used on more than 100.000 websites.
 WP QUADS is coded well with no overhead and is used on huge websites with millions of monthly page impressions.
 <br />
 [See all features](https://wpquads.com/)